siacentral/sia-lite-wallet-web/README.md

 Sia Central's Lite Wallet is a secure cryptocurrency wallet web app with support for Siacoin (SC) and ScPrimeCoin (SCP).
-This wallet has been tested and works with Chromium based browsers on Desktop, iOS 11, and Chrome on Android.
+This wallet has been tested and works with modern evergreen browsers: Chromium based browsers on Desktop, Safari on iOS, and Chrome on Android.
 Sensitive data, such as wallet seeds, is stored encrypted using a user-set passphrase and never leaves the device.

 **[Sia Central Lite Wallet](https://wallet.siacentral.com)** | **[GitHub](https://github.com/siacentral/sia-lite-wallet-web)** | **[Docker](https://hub.docker.com/r/siacentral/sia-lite-wallet-web)**